eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 COBOL Language Support standardizes the communication between language tooling for COBOL and your code editor.
 Files with the extensions .COB and .CBL are recognized as COBOL files.

-This extension is a part of the Che4z open-source project.
+This extension is a part of the [Che4z](https://github.com/eclipse/che-che4z) open-source project.
 Feel free to contribute right here.

-> It's also part of a [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support), Explorer for Endevor, Zowe Explorer and Debugger for Mainframe extensions.
+COBOL Language Support is also part of a [Code4z](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.code4z-extension-pack), an all-round package that offers a modern experience for mainframe application developers, including [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support), Explorer for Endevor, Zowe Explorer and Debugger for Mainframe extensions.

 ## Prerequisites